hadro/info654fa22/slides/class_14.md

 --

 - Now, if we wanted to get just a count of how many passed, how would we do that?
-Try it on your own.
+Try to figure out that query on your own before continuing.

 ---